 Parking: 5 spaces

-Amenities: Pet friendly (leash required).
-Relatively quiet, best November through April.
+Amenities: Pet-friendly (leash required).
+Relatively quiet, best from November through April.
 Best views in the late afternoon but unshaded.